stefanogianelli/camus/readme.md

 Database Creator Tool
 =====================

 Tool to populate the database with sample data.
 This tool is not pushed to git due to private API keys in it.
-To load data in the database execute command:
+To load data in the database first copy the two files with code in source directory of the project, then execute command:

     node databaseCreator.js

 This will first delete all the existent tables then recreate them from scratch.
+Database address can be changed in two ways:
+* with the configuration file, in path `database.address`
+* with the environment variable `MONGO_URI` or `MONGOLAB_URI`